retttddd/retttddd/README.md

 ## 🚀 About Me
-GOLANG/Java developer.
-Here I sahre my progress and some usefull things which can help the comunity  🌱 Currently searching for work and open to new opportunities 🌱
+GOLANG/Java/JS-React developer.
+Here I sahre my progress and some usefull things which can help the comunity  🌱 Currently open for new part-time projects🌱

 ## 🔗 Links